lilive/Freeplane-Jumper/README.md

 ## Installation

+- Download *Jumper.groovy* and *Jumper.jar* from [the last release](https://github.com/lilive/Freeplane-Jumper/releases)
-[Download Jumper.groovy](../../releases) and put it in the scripts subdirectory of the Freeplane homedir (open it via Menu > Tools > Open user directory).
+- Put *Jumper.groovy* in the *scripts* subdirectory of the Freeplane homedir (open it via Menu > Tools > Open user directory).
+- Put *Jumper.jar* in the *bin* subdirectory of the Freeplane homedir

-At Menu > Tools > Preferences > Scripts:
+- At Menu > Tools > Preferences > Scripts:

   - Set "script execution enabled" to Yes
   - Check "Permit file read operations"
   - Check "Permit file write operations"

   (This script need the file permissions because it save its settings in the Freeplane user directory.
 The name of the file is lilive_jumper.json.)

-Restart Freeplane.
+- Restart Freeplane.

 You can now execute the script, you will find it in Menu > Edit > Find > Jumper.

+**This is a work in progress.
+Let me know what you think or propose improvements !
+I will appreciate any feedback.
+They will help to keep me motivated to improve or maintain the script.
+Do you use it ?
+Just let me know :-)**
+You can write to me in [this github thread](https://github.com/lilive/Freeplane-Jumper/issues/1) or in this [dedicated discussion](https://sourceforge.net/p/freeplane/discussion/758437/thread/e7b4594c02/) in the Freeplane forum.

 ## TODO - Ideas

 *Legend:
 [ ] = To do
-[?] = Not done, is it a good idea to do it ?
+[?] = To do, but is it a good idea ?
 [n] = (n is a number) To do, lower number means higher priority*

 [1] Options to search in node notes, details, attributes